aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 Mercutio talks about dreams in a positive or negative tone?
 Look towards the beginning of the scene where Romeo and Mercutio go back and forth.
 Hint: look at lines 585-592.

-24. *Mercutio's name comes form that of the Roman god Mercury, who was know for eloquence (persuasive and expressive speech), cleverness, and thievery.
+24. *Mercutio's name comes from that of the Roman god Mercury, who was known for eloquence (persuasive and expressive speech), cleverness, and thievery.
 To what extent does he resemble the god after whom he was named?*

-Look at how Mercutio has reacted through out the whole story.
-Does who react negatively, or positevly, does he try to trick people, or talks persuasively?
+Look at how Mercutio has reacted throughout the whole story.
+Does who react negatively, or positively, does he try to trick people, or talks persuasively?
 Want to learn more about the Roman God Mercury?
 Check out this website: [Murcery and Mythology](https://www.eso.org/public/outreach/eduoff/vt-2004/mt-2003/mt-mercury-mythology.html#:~:text=Mercury%20the%20swift%20messenger%20of,commerce%2C%20fertility%2C%20and%20thievery.)

 25. *What does Romeo fear might happen in the near future*